Radial Basis Function Model

 plt.grid()

-This prediction with best \(\sigma\) is very different from the earlier prediction using \(\sigma = 1.0\) which shows the importance of setting hyperparameters correctly.
-Now, number of samples will be increased to see when model prediction is good.
+This prediction with best \(\sigma\) is very different from the earlier prediction using \(\sigma = 0.1\) which shows the importance of setting hyperparameters correctly.
+Now, number of samples will be increased to see the number of samples required to create a good model.
 This method is also known as one-shot sampling.
-More efficient way to obtain good fit is to use sequential sampling which will be discussed in future sections.
-Below block of code fits RBF on different sample sizes, plots the fit, and computes normalized rmse.
+A more efficient way to obtain a good model is to use sequential sampling which will be discussed in future sections.
+Below block of code calculates the best sigma value, fits a RBF model on the data, plots the fit, and computes the normalized RMSE for different training data sample sizes.

 # Creating array of training sample sizes